 Originally posted by: viewon01 Hi,

-So, I would like to know if there is a "simple" way to do this, without take care about image_with/image_height and seeing the image buffer as a simple memory buffer ?
+So, I would like to know if there is a way to efficiently transfer theses data to the kernel ?

 1 - If I'm on the CPU, I transfer an array of bytes as any other information.
 This way it work too for the GPU.

 2 - If I'm on the GPU, I can use OpenGL interop !
 But it will not work on the CPU !!!

 So, is there a way to create one unique method to transfer and to work on theses data without looking if we are on the CPU or GPU?